 Where to Stay Near Praia do Carvalho

-The beach may be a hidden gem but the area that surrounds it is not.
+The beach may be a hidden gem but you should not miss the area that surrounds it.
 There are plenty of great places to stay that can be found just a short drive from the beach.

 - Rocha Brava Village Resort.
 Located in Carvoeiro, this 4-star resort has all the comforts you could ever want.
 With 3 pools, 4 tennis courts, a supermarket, a restaurant, a beauty centre, and a playground, you will never be bored.
 Try to book a room with a balcony and view of the Atlantic!

 - Hotel Baia Cristal Beach & Spa Resort.
 Another 4-star resort, this location has both indoor and outdoor pools, a fitness centre, games room, a tennis court, a giant chessboard, a sauna, a Turkish bath, and a massage room.
 This is another spot with incredible views and a family-friendly atmosphere.